""

 Previous community consultation

-Initial consultation on the project was undertaken in late 2019 as part of the Green Bridges Program's early planning phase.
+Initial consultation on the project was undertaken in late 2019 as part of the Bridges for Brisbane Program's early planning phase.
 Council completed a detailed analysis of all feedback received and prepared an Initial Consultation Outcomes report.

 consultation summary document and a detailed consultation report were also prepared, outlining the consultation process, feedback received and Council’s response to key feedback themes.